rust-lang/rust-wiki-backup/Doc-building-for-android.md

     it will copy rustc binaries and libraries into /usr/local (or as defined with --prefix)

-5. How to cross compiler
+5. How to cross compile

         rustc --target=arm-unknown-android --android-cross-path=[path of standalone toolchain dir] hello.rs